cyrildewit/laravel-silent-authentication/README.md

 This Laravel >= 5.5 package allows you to silently authenticate users.

+## Overview

+I created this package for personal usage.
+It's based on insights from other open source packages and online blog posts.

 ## Documentation

 In this documentation, you will find some helpful information about the use of this Laravel package.